Interviewing and Selecting Job Candidates: New York

 - New York's laws against employment discrimination are broader than analogous federal laws in many respects, and employers must be aware of these distinctions in interviewing and selecting job candidates.
 See New York State Discrimination Law.

 - New York protects job applicants from certain types of inquiries that would not be prohibited under federal laws against discrimination.
 See New York State Discrimination Law.

-- New York's Human Rights Law covers employers with four or more employees and therefore applies to many small employers that might not be covered by federal employment laws.
+- New York's Human Rights Law covers all employers and therefore applies to many small employers that might not be covered by federal employment laws.
 See New York State Discrimination Law.

 - An interviewer may not inquire into whether a New York job applicant was ever arrested if the applicant denies having been convicted of a crime unless the question relates to pending charges.
 See Arrest and Conviction Records.